Written by Rachael Kraft (Updated 3/17/2023)

 Read more: Why The SafeTack Trailer Design is the Safest Trailer for Loading Horses

 The first of the SafeTack Reverse Slant load horse trailers was built in 2013.
 Since then, customers across the nation have been coming to Brad.
 “We have built a number of these from the East coast to the West coast, South as far as Florida, and North up by the Canadian border.”

 Each one of the Double D Trailers customers has been extremely pleased with their trailers.

-If you would like to learn more about the Patented Safetack Reverse Slant horse trailer from Double D Trailers, there’s no reason to wait until you can see it in person.
-Contact Brad and he’ll be more than happen to talk to you about the design and how he can make a custom trailer to fit your specific needs.
+If you would like to learn more about the Patented SafeTack Reverse Slant trailer from Double D Trailers, there’s no reason to wait until you can see it in person.
+Contact Brad and he will be more than happy to talk to you about the design and how he can make a custom trailer to fit your specific needs.

 © 2023 | All Rights Reserved